Estimated Reading Time: 21 mins

 Image by Elizaveta Dushechkina on pexels

-Anita gets annoyed with herself if she can’t keep up in the same way Annie does, but Annie always advises her to show herself grace and encourages her to take rest breaks.
+Anita gets annoyed with herself if she can’t keep up in the way Annie does but Annie will remind her to show herself grace, and to take rest breaks.

 Image by Charlotte May on pexels